7. Investment

 There are 61 enterprise areas across the UK: 48 in England, eight in Wales, four in Scotland and one in Northern Ireland.

-The UK experience of enterprise zones in the 1980s found:
+The experience of UK Enterprise Zones in the 1980s found:

 • Success in dealing with dereliction and considerable environmental improvement (e.g. Isle of Dogs).